aqlaboratory/QuickBind/README.md

 ## Training the model

 QuickBind was trained using gradient accumulation on two 4-GPU nodes, resulting in an effective batch size of 16.
-The number of nodes can be set using the `num_nodes` argument of `pl.Trainer` in `train_pl.py`.
+The number of nodes can be set using the `num_nodes` argument of `pl.Trainer` in [train_pl.py](train_pl.py).
 The number of iterations over which to accumulate gradients can be set using the `iters_to_accumulate` keyword in the configuration file.
 To train QuickBind using its default parameters, run:
 ```bash
 python train_pl.py --config configs/quickbind_default.yml
 ```
 For fine-tuning using a larger crop size, add `--finetune True`.
-To resume training from the most recent checkpoint file, add `--resume True` and provide the W&B ID to the `--id` flag.
+To resume training from the most recent checkpoint file, add `--resume True` and provide the Weights & Biases ID to the `--id` flag.
 After training, copy the configuration file to the checkpoints directory, for example, like so:
 ```bash
 cp configs/quickbind_default.yml checkpoints/quickbind_default/config.yaml
 ```
-We provide processed input files for the training, validation, and test sets as well as for the PoseBusters benchmark set on zenodo.
-To use them rather than processing the input files yourself, download them and put them in `data/processed/timesplit_no_lig_overlap_train`, `data/processed/timesplit_no_lig_overlap_val`, `data/processed/timesplit_test` or `data/processed/posebusters`, respectively.

-Model weights are stored in `checkpoints/quickbind_default`.
-We provide model weights for the final model under `checkpoints/quickbind_default/best_checkpoint.pt`.
+Model weights are stored in [checkpoints/quickbind_default](checkpoints/quickbind_default), which also contains model weights for the final QuickBind model.

 ## Running inference